-If all above checks are positive, the -NCP will send a DHCP offer message to the CM containing management IP address, IP addresses of TFTP and TOD servers and name of initial modem configuration file.
+If all above checks are positive, the Wyre-NCP will send a DHCP offer message to the CM containing management IP address, IP addresses of TFTP and TOD servers and name of initial modem configuration file.
 If the checks are negative, an error event will be logged and the modem will not be able to get in “on-line” status.